PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 the optional layout result to its four mutation keys, retain each required pass dictionary, and account for any zero-rewrite pruning performed by those owners.
 Commit and push only; do not create or update a pull request.

+## Late layout cluster mutation summary characterization checkpoint

+The raw five- or six-result tuple is now available, but it is not safe to pass directly to `_stats_have_positive_count()` because the optional layout result contains the non-mutating `iterations` field.
+Strict expected-failure coverage defines a fixed summary: the four layout mutation keys, all required-pass mutation dictionaries, and `pruned_unused_tensors` from the cluster's net tensor-count reduction.
+Layout keys are explicit zeros when the optional pass is disabled, and `iterations` is absent.

+The terminal call site must record tensor count, capture the ordered raw tuple, and compute this summary in three adjacent statements.
+The subsequent Expand/Squeeze owner and unconditional reconciliation remain unchanged and do not consume the summary yet.

+At implementation, add a pure validating summary function to the orchestration module and capture its result at the current production call.
+Preserve the raw runner/helper return contract and all owner order.
+Add no reconciliation guard.
+Validate both policies, malformed result length, net pruning, structure, core, architecture, pass efficiency, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.